FRINXio/FRINX-machine/README.md

 # To uniconfig only, use:
 $ ./startup.sh --uniconfig

-# To metric services only, use:
+# To monitoring services only, use:
 $ ./startup.sh --monitoring

+# To Frinx Machine without monitoring services, use:
+$ ./startup.sh --no-monitoring

 ```
 The FRINX Machine services will now be started.